scellecs/morpeh/README.md

 > 💡 Supported only in Unity.
 Subjected to further improvements and modifications

-You can convert `Filter` to `NativeFilter` which allows you to do component-based manipulations inside a Job.
+You can convert `Filter<T>` to `NativeFilter<TNative>` which allows you to do component-based manipulations inside a Job.

-Conversion of `ComponentsCache<T>` to `NativeCache` allows you to operate on components based on entity ids.
+Conversion of `ComponentsCache<T>` to `NativeCache<TNative>` allows you to operate on components based on entity ids.

-Some things to remember when using Jobs:
+Current limitations:
 * `NativeFilter` and `NativeCache` and their contents should never be re-used outside of single system tick
 * `NativeFilter` and `NativeCache` cannot be used in-between `UpdateFilters` calls inside Morpeh
-* `NativeFilter` should be disposed upon usage completion due to https://github.com/scellecs/morpeh/issues/107
+* `NativeFilter` should be disposed upon usage completion due to https://github.com/scellecs/morpeh/issues/107, which also means `NativeFilter` causes a single `Allocator.TempJob` `NativeArray` allocation
+* Jobs can be chained only within current system execution, `NativeFilter` can be disposed only after execution of all scheduled jobs

 Example job scheduling:
 ```c#